Dolly of the Dailies

 Dolly of the Dailies (also referred to as The Active Life of Dolly of the Dailies) is a 1914 American drama film serial directed by Walter Edwin.
 The serial was considered to be lost in its entirety, until a copy of the fifth episode was discovered in the New Zealand Film Archive in 2010.
 The rediscovered fifth episode was preserved by the Academy Film Archive in 2011.
-The British Film Institute's National Film and Television Archive also has a copy of episode 10.
+The British Film Institute's National Film and Television Archive has a copy of episode 10.